TOAST-DOCS/AppGuard/en/console-guide.md

 ## Policy

-Blocking policy can be set for tampering trials of code, memory or speed, while AppOnSecure is running, and blocking conditions can set for 'Block by Condition' based on threshold.
+Blocking policy can be set for tampering trials of code, memory or speed, while NHN AppGuard is running, and blocking conditions can set for 'Block by Condition' based on threshold.

 ![appguard_03_201908_en](https://static.toastoven.net/prod_appguard/appguard_03_201908_en.png)

-When it is detected by policy set as 'Block All', guide for AppOnSecure shows and app is closed.
+When it is detected by policy set as 'Block All', guide for NHN AppGuard shows and app is closed.
-When it is detected by conditions set as 'Block by Condition', guide for AppOnSecure shows and app is closed.
+When it is detected by conditions set as 'Block by Condition', guide for NHN AppGuard shows and app is closed.
-For further details on the policy, please refer to "AppOnSecure Developer's Guide" document included in the SDK.
+For further details on the policy, please refer to "NHN AppGuard Developer's Guide" document included in the SDK.

 ### Change History